 Required Education/Experience/Skills/Abilities : Ph.D in Astronomy, Physics or related discipline is required, as well as several years of postdoctoral work in the field of exoplanets (observations, data reduction, data analysis and interpretation using models of exoplanet atmospheres).
 An outstanding publication record in peer-reviewed journals is required.
 Ability to work in international collaborations is needed.

-To apply : For full consideration, complete applications (including letters) must be submitted by April 30, 2020 by email to Pierre-Olivier.Lagage@cea.fr.
+To apply : For full consideration, complete applications (including letters) must be submitted by May 26th, 2020 by email to Pierre-Olivier.Lagage@cea.fr.
 Applications should include a cover letter, a curriculum vita (including the list of publications), a statement of past and future research, as well as three letters of reference to be provided separately at the same address by the same date.
-The interviews of selected candidates are foreseen end of the May - beginning of June 2020.
 The position has an expected start date in the fall of 2020.

 Salary : The salary for the permanent position depends on past work experience.